MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-visio.md

 If you want to specify and maintain certain user settings for your Visio installations, you can [download the Office 2016 Group Policy Administrative Template (ADMX/ADML) files](https://www.microsoft.com/download/details.aspx?id=49030) and use them to configure Group Policy settings.
 Group Policy can be used only with computers joined to a domain.

-The same Group Policy settings work for Visio Pro for Office 365, as well as volume licensed versions of Visio, such as Visio Professional 2019 or Visio Standard 2016.
+The same Group Policy settings work for the subscription version of Visio, as well as volume licensed versions of Visio, such as Visio Professional 2019 or Visio Standard 2016.

 ## End user resources for Visio